Regalijan/Virgil/README.md

 "gameModeratorUsers": Array of user IDs which can execute game mod commands (roles array takes precedence).
 "bucket": Ban files are uploaded to this bucket.
 "serviceKeyPath": Full path of service key for google cloud.
-"banFilesPath": Full path to directory where outputted json files are uploaded.
 "appealsManagerRole": Array of roles that are allowed to execute the appeals commands.
 "databaseAddress": Hostname/IP address of database.
 "databaseUser": Username of connecting user.